-Education shall be a fundamental factor for the progress of society.
+Art.
+17. Education shall be a fundamental factor for the progress of society.
 It shall be compulsory in its primary stage and free of charge at all stages, within the Union.
 The law shall prescribe the necessary plans for the propagation and spread of education at various levels and for the eradication of illiteracy.

-Private schools may be established by individuals and organisations in accordance with the provisions of the law, provided that such schools shall be subject to the supervision of the competent public authorities and to their directives.
+Art.
+18. Private schools may be established by individuals and organizations in accordance with the provisions of the law, provided that such schools shall be subject to the supervision of the competent public authorities and to their directives.

-Medical care and means of prevention and treatment of diseases and epidemics shall be ensured by the community for all citizens.
+Art.
+19. Medical care and means of prevention and treatment of diseases and epidemics shall be ensured by the community for all citizens.

-The community shall promote the establishment of public and private hospitals, dispensaries and cure - houses.
+The community shall promote the establishment of public and private hospitals, dispensaries and cure-houses.

-Society shall esteem work as a corner-stone of its development.
-It shall endeavour to ensure that employment is available for citizens and to train them so that they are prepared for it.
-It shall furnish the appropriate facilities for that by providing legislations protecting the rights of the employees and the interests of the employers in the light of developing international labour legislations.
+Art.
+20. Society shall esteem work as a corner-stone of its development.
+It shall endeavor to ensure that employment is available for citizens and to train them so that they are prepared for it.
+It shall furnish the appropriate facilities for that by providing legislation protecting the rights of the employees and the interests of the employers in the light of the developing international labor legislations.

-Private property shall be protected.
+Art.
+21. Private property shall be protected.
 Conditions relating thereto shall be laid down by Law.
 No one shall be deprived of his private property except in circumstances dictated by the public benefit in accordance with the provisions of the Law and on payment of a just compensation.

-Public property shall be inviolable.
-The protection of public property shall be the duty of every citizen.
-The Law shall define the cases in which penalties shall be imposed for the contravention of that duty.
+Art.
+22. Public property shall be inviolable.
+The protection of public property shall be the duty of every citizen. the Law shall define the cases in which penalties shall be imposed for the contravention of that duty.

-The natural resources and wealth in each Emirate shall be considered to be the public property of that Emirate.
+Art.
+23. The natural resources and wealth in each Emirate shall be considered to be public property of that Emirate.
 Society shall be responsible for the protection and proper exploitation of such natural resources and wealth for the benefit of the national economy.

-The basis of the national economy shall be social justice.
+Art.
+24. The basis of the national economy shall be social justice.
 It is founded on sincere co-operation between public and private activities.
 Its aim shall be the achievement of economic development, increase of productivity, raising the standards of living and the achievement of prosperity for citizens, all within the limits of Law.